 Howz is supporting NHS Covid response in Surrey with Medixine Suite platform

-UK based smart home monitoring provider Howz is on a mission to keep people with dementia and their carers (who are often family members) safe and well during the pandemic.
+UK-based smart home monitoring provider Howz is on a mission to keep people with dementia and their carers (who are often family members) safe and well during the pandemic.

-The solution for this is TIHM (Technology Integrated Health Management) Monitoring Service that is based on remote monitoring system using digital technologies.
+The solution for this is TIHM (Technology Integrated Health Management) Monitoring Service that is based on a remote monitoring system using digital technologies.

 The solution is a combination of Howz Smart Home Kit and the Medixine Suite platform.

 “Dementia affects the carer as well as the patient, and the Covid lockdown makes life even harder for families.
-It’s essential to have the possibility to monitor both and to see the household as a whole”, says Louise Rogerson, the founder and COO of Howz.
+It’s essential to have the possibility to monitor both and to see the household as a whole”, says Louise Rogerson, the founder, and COO of Howz.

-“For a comprehensive approach like this Medixine Suite is an excellent tool.
+“For a comprehensive approach like this, Medixine Suite is an excellent tool.
 The platform is very intuitive and easy to use, and all the feedback we’ve had so far has been positive”, Rogerson continues.

-The Service is provided in co-operation by three organizations: Surrey and Borders Partnership NHS Foundation Trust, smart home monitoring provider, Howz, Surrey County Council and Surrey Heartlands Health and Care Partnership (Integrated Care System).
+The Service is provided in co-operation by three organizations: Surrey and Borders Partnership NHS Foundation Trust, smart home monitoring provider, Howz, Surrey County Council, and Surrey Heartlands Health and Care Partnership (Integrated Care System).
 It is available to anyone with a diagnosis of dementia living at home in Surrey, and their main carer.